External Ids for EPO Gene

 GeneCards Summary for EPO Gene

 EPO (Erythropoietin) is a Protein Coding gene.
 Diseases associated with EPO include Diamond-Blackfan Anemia-Like and Erythrocytosis, Familial, 5.
-Among its related pathways are Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers and Development Angiotensin activation of ERK.
+Among its related pathways are Development EPO-induced Jak-STAT pathway and HIF-1-alpha transcription factor network.
 Gene Ontology (GO) annotations related to this gene include hormone activity and erythropoietin receptor binding.

 UniProtKB/Swiss-Prot Summary for EPO Gene

 Hormone involved in the regulation of erythrocyte proliferation and differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
 Binds to EPOR leading to EPOR dimerization and JAK2 activation thereby activating specific downstream effectors, including STAT1 and STAT3.